 Westphal holds territory in the Central Business District and Uptown, where he’s respectively sworn to Philip Maldonato and Pierpont McGinn.
 Although the “Americanized” character of the CBD doesn’t offend him, he prefers to spend his “off hours” in Uptown’s statelier environs.
 He’s a regular guest at McGinn’s parties.

 Westphal grew up expecting to become a world-famous scientist.
-While he’s found such pursuits less important since his Embrace, he still considers them to be of value—the hard sciences are lucrative fields and ones he knows well.
+While he’s found such pursuits less important since his Embrace, he still considers them valuable.
+The hard sciences are lucrative fields and ones he knows well.
 Since coming to New Orleans, he’s taken over two biotech companies headquartered in the CBD.
 He primarily uses them as cash cows.
 He’s found a few other kine in unrelated fields “that might come in handy someday” who he’s also placed under his thumb.

-Since his earliest nights among the undead, Westphal has had to rely heavily upon mortal intermediaries: there are too many doors that will remain forever closed to someone who looks like a 10-year-old.
-Any of his pawns who aren’t his ghouls only know him indirectly, though many of them might rue the demon child responsible for destroying their lives.
+Since his earliest nights among the undead, Westphal has relied heavily upon mortal intermediaries: too many doors will remain closed to a 10-year-old.
+Pawns who aren’t his ghouls only know him indirectly, though many of them might rue the demon child responsible for destroying their lives.

 Westphal belongs to the Leviathans, a small but potent coterie of mostly Lasombra neonates.
 (Leviathan Status ••)